 She began her career as law clerk to Chief Judge Kaye G. Hearn, now of the South Carolina Supreme Court.
-Ms. Gee also served as a temporary law clerk for Judge C. Tolbert Goolsby while he sat on the trial bench as a special circuit court judge.
-A frequent lecturer on South Carolina legal trends, she has twice presented the annual civil law update to the appellate court judges, circuit court judges, and their law clerks at the South Carolina judicial conference.
+Tanya also served as a temporary law clerk for Judge C. Tolbert Goolsby while he sat on the trial bench as a special circuit court judge.
+Over the years, she has received special commendations from South Carolina’s appellate courts for her efforts to safeguard the integrity of the court system.

 In May of 2013, both houses of the South Carolina legislature recognized Tanya for her exceptional and outstanding contributions to the state and legal profession and for making a profoundly positive impact on her community.

 Tanya is one of only two attorneys who has been awarded both the Bronze and Silver Compleat Lawyer Awards from the U.S.C.
 Law School Alumni Association.
 She was also named to The State newspaper’s “20 Under 40” class in 2010.
 The prestigious Liberty Fellowship, an incubator for exemplary leadership in South Carolina, named Tanya as a fellow for its Class of 2012.